luke2533/budget-app/README.md

 Issue: Resets categories everytime record is added fix will come in next version

+### 6.20 Category tracker updates after adding record and sign up page set account balance v0.3.6

+v0.3.6 Additions:

+- When a record is added the category tracker updates with the new category total and grand total
+- v0.3.5 Issue resloved category no longer resets upon adding records
+- Sign up page set account balance so users don't have to go to profile page first

 ## 7.0 Deployment

 ### 7.1 Heroku Deployment